mpowerrenterprise/academy-management-system/README.md

-# DreamSpace Management System
+# Academy Management System

 ## Introduction

-A management system for DreamSpace's operations works.
-DreamSpace is a learning center in Sri Lanka, Batticaloa.
-This system was developed to support the operations of DreamSpace Academy.

-It is developed for the education purpose to teach students in the real-world application building process, therefore this application contains basic functions of C#.
+A management system for the academy's operations works.
+It is developed for the educational purpose of teaching students in the real-world application-building process, therefore this application contains the basic functions of C#.

 ## Technologies